woojiahao/SOW/README.md

 # SOW
-Shibe Online Wrapper for Java/Kotlin
+Wrapper written in Kotlin for [https://shibe.online/](https://shibe.online/) to learn about the process of writing wrappers.